iotexproject/iotex-docs/docs/developer/hardware/pebble-flash.md

 # Flashing the Pebble Firmware

-You will be required to flash a new firmware to the Pebble if you want to:
+You will be required to flash a new application firmware to the Pebble if you want to:

 - Replace the cryptographic certificates used by Pebble to sign the measurements data before transmission
 - Update the modem firmware to switch between NB-IoT and LTE cellular standard (Pebble comes preconfigured for NB-IoT)
 - Enable/Disable sensors, configure MQTT or other firmware settings

+In some cases you may be required to flash the Pebble **modem** also: in this case, you will have to flash the application firmware again after the modem is updated.

 ## Prerequisites